 Receiving a new job offer is always exciting.
-But if that job involves a long-distance or international move, this experience can also be a complicated one.
+But if that job involves a long-distance or moving overseas, this experience can also be a complicated one.

 Prospective employees can typically count on employers lending a hand in the moving process.
 If you’re considering taking up a job that would require you to move to another country, or another state, first inquire about the relocation package.